Imran Khan should enjoy security in accordance with status of former Pakistani PM: Court - ExBulletin

 Judge Farooq asked whether a guarantee had been provided to Khan.
 The AAG said the former cricketer-turned-politician was given an armored vehicle.
 He continued that after the 18th Amendment, providing security was a provincial matter.

-A Home Office official said a lifetime bond was supposed to be given, but the notification detailing it has not been released.
+A Home Office official said a lifetime bail was supposed to be given, but the notification detailing this has not been released.

 As long as Khan was in Islamabad, he had rock-solid security, he said.